 In general terms, directors may be dismissed by the shareholders with or without legitimate cause.
 In this context, shareholders, the corporate body with legal competence for the appointment and dismissal of the members of the board of directors, may resolve on the election of a substitute director.
-However, in the case of inertia of the shareholders, when a director waives, is dismissed or for any other reason must be replaced before the end of the term for which he was appointed, such a director shall be replaced, if applicable and subsidiary: (i) if there is a list of directors to serve as substitutes, by the substitute director previously appointed for such a purpose; (ii) if there is no list of directors to serve as substitutes, by cooptation of the remaining directors, subject to the shareholders' ratification; (iii) by appointment of the supervisory board or of the audit committee, also subject to the shareholders' ratification; or (iv) by an ad hoc appointment of a new director to be resolved by the shareholders.
+However, in the case of inertia of the shareholders, when a director waives, is dismissed or for any other reason must be replaced before the end of the term for which he was appointed, such a director shall be replaced, if applicable and by default: (i) if there is a list of directors to serve as substitutes, by the substitute director previously appointed for such a purpose; (ii) if there is no list of directors to serve as substitutes, by cooptation of the remaining directors, subject to the shareholders' ratification; (iii) by appointment of the supervisory board or of the audit committee, also subject to the shareholders' ratification; or (iv) by an ad hoc appointment of a new director to be resolved by the shareholders.

-In the case of inadequate performance, director's dismissal shall not entitle the relevant director to receive compensation.
+In the case of inadequate performance, a director's dismissal shall not entitle the relevant director to receive compensation.

-11.9 Income and options for directors
+9.8.9 Income and options for directors

-The CMVM recommends that the executive directors must maintain the holding of the shares that were allotted to them by virtue of variable remuneration schemes, up to an amount corresponding to the double of the respective annual global remuneration, with the exception of those shares that are required to be sold for the payment of taxes on the gains of said shares.
+The CMVM recommends that the executive directors must maintain the holding of the shares that were allotted to them by virtue of variable remuneration schemes, up to an amount corresponding to double the respective director's annual total remuneration, with the exception of those shares that are required to be sold for the payment of taxes on the gains of said shares.

-11.10 Earnings guidance
+9.8.10 Earnings guidance